 First year students will attend class each morning and are expected to spend each afternoon in the laboratory.
-New students will be introduced to all MIP labs that are accepting students during the first two weeks of the Fall semester.
-Students will select first rotations by mid-August and begin working in the laboratory at that time.
-Specific dates will be set each year to reflect two, 8 week rotations within the semester.
+New students will be introduced to MIP labs during the first two weeks of the Fall semester.
+Students will select first rotations by the end of August and begin working in the laboratory by early September.
+Specific dates will be set each year to reflect three 11 week rotations.